Orleans House

 Orleans House was a Palladian villa built by the architect John James in 1710 near the Thames at Twickenham, England, for the politician and diplomat James Johnston.
-It was subsequently named after Louis-Phillipe, Duke of Orléans who stayed there in the early 19th century.
+It was subsequently named after Louis-Phillipe, Duke of Orléans (later the last King of France) who stayed there in the early 19th century.
 By the early 20th century it was derelict and in 1926 it was mostly demolished.
 However, parts of the property, including a baroque octagonal room designed by architect James Gibbs, were preserved.
 The octagon room and its service wing are listed Grade I by Historic England and, together, with a converted stable block, are now the Orleans House Gallery, a gallery of art relating to the London Borough of Richmond upon Thames and neighbouring areas of London.

 History

 18th century

 James Johnston settled at Twickenham at the end of his political career.
 Johnston had seen diplomatic service in Germany, first as King's envoy to Berlin and later working to secure the Hanoverian succession, and made frequent journeys to Hanover.
 It was said George I "often conversed with him very familiarly" and that Johnston was "a great favourite of Queen Caroline, who was much entertained with his humour and pleasantry".
 It was also said "he keeps out a very great rank, and frequently has Mr. Walpool and the greatest courtiers with him at his country house near London; and the King sometimes does him the honour to dine with him".
 The King (George I) is also recorded to have been a regular casual visitor to the house.

 Johnston was one of the first to construct a home on the Thames in Twickenham during the 18th century.
 He procured a lease (from the then under-lessee Mrs Davies) and commissioned architect John James to plan and erect a mansion – a project which spanned the following 35 years.
 The grounds were extensive, including the area now known as the Orleans House woodlands.
 Johnston created a fine garden which "included canals, an icehouse, a kitchen garden, a pleasure garden, a wilderness, a grotto and a fruit garden".

-A baroque octagonal room, designed by architect James Gibbs, was added in 1720 for entertaining George II's Queen Consort, Caroline, who regarded Johnston with great favour.
+A baroque octagonal room, designed by architect James Gibbs, was added in 1720 for entertaining George II's Queen Consort, Caroline of Ansbach, who regarded Johnston with great favour.